 During the last quarter of 2024, carbon fibre pricing in Germany saw fluctuations.
 It ended with carbon fibre priced at 37.66 USD/KG in December.
 Despite growing production expenses in the latter part of the year, the price of carbon fiber remained stable in Germany.
 Strong orders from the aerospace industry successfully offset the pressures from rising energy costs and new environmental rules.
 Overall, prices were steady due to market dynamics that reflected both sustained demand and regulatory cost burdens.

-The report provides a detailed analysis of the carbon fibre market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
-This includes price trends and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of ex-works, FOB, and CIF prices, as well as the key factors influencing the price trends.
+The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
+This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the carbon fibre price trend.

 Q4 2024: